 Aerialists do crazy things.
 It's a different breed of cat who can vault themselves 60 feet in the air twisting and spinning.
 But it's in their blood.

 If you want to find peace and calm on an aerials hill, head to the top.
 There's a certain sense of peace and calm amidst the nervousness.
 You're removed from the chatter of the knoll.
 You can't see the finish crowds.
-It's just you, your tunes and a focus on your jump.
-That's where she stayed.
-Over the next few hours she called course reports and helped young athletes with their speeds.

 Sure, at times her mind wandered to that feeling she had on top of a rickety scaffold in downtown Moscow six years ago when she won her first World Cup.
 Or that night at Torino in 2006 when she walked into the stadium finally an 'official' Olympian.
 There were the heartaches, too the pain when she shattered both feet on the eve of the 2002 Games, and the emptiness she and teammates felt when they lost their beloved friend Speedy.